Divided Dieudonn\'e crystals: Torsion in PD envelopes

-Step 3.
-One concludes as follows.
-The property that $D$ is torsion free is not changed if we adjoin polynomial variables to $A$ by step 1, so we can assume that a $p$-basis of $A_0$ generates $R$ as a ring.
-Then there is a surjective map $A'\to R$ where $A'$ is a completed polynomial ring over $\ZZ_p$ such that a $p$-basis of $A'_0$ and a $p$-basis of $A_0$ have the same image in $R$.
-The rings $R^\infty$ of step 2 associated to $A$ and $A'$ coincide, hence $D$ is torsion free iff $A_{\cris}(R^\infty)$ is torsion free iff $D'$ is torsion free by step 2.
-The property that $D'$ is torsion free depends only on $R$ by step 1. \end{proof}
+{\it Step 4.} One concludes as follows. \chang{Since the property that $D$ is torsion free does not change if polynomial variables are adjoined to $A$ by step 1, we can assume that a $p$-basis $(x_i)_{i\in I}$ of $A_0$ generates $R$ as a ring.
+Then there is a presentation $A'\to R$ of polynomial type with a $p$-basis $(y_i)_{i\in I}$ of $A'_0$ such that $x_i$ and $y_i$ have equal image in $R$ for all $i$.
+Then the rings $R^\infty$ of step~3 associated to $A\to R$ and to $A'\to R$ coincide, hence $D$ is torsion free iff $A_{\cris}(R^\infty)$ is torsion free iff $D'=D_\gamma(A'\to R)^\wedge$ is torsion free by step 3.
+This finishes the proof by step 2.} \end{proof}

 It will be convenient to use the following terminology.